OracleMichael/blogposts/ChangeDelimiter/README.md

 		<td>File has embedded line breaks in row data</td>
 		<td>"ABCD"#"Unit #4 is ""fourthcoming"""</td>
 		<td>"ABCD","Unit #4 is ""fourthcoming"""</td>
-		<td>Replace all escaped quotation characters with a character not present in the data; split string by quotation character; perform field delimiter replacement on every odd-indexed node; rejoin nodes into string, separated by [new] quotation character; reinstate escaped quotation characters</td>
+		<td>Replace all escaped quotation characters with a character not present in the data; split string by quotation character; perform column delimiter replacement on every odd-indexed node; rejoin nodes into string, separated by [new] quotation character; reinstate escaped quotation characters</td>
 		<td>See <a href="#handling-files-containing-required-quotation-characters">this section</a> for full transformation.</td>
 	</tr>-->
 </table>